Pulisic to miss three Chelsea games with ankle injury, Tuchel confirms

 Chelsea may also be without Thiago Silva for Saturday's match after FIFA ruled eight Premier League players ineligible for this weekend's game.

-The order came after the Brazilian football association urged the organisation to punish English clubs after they refused to release players for the World Cup qualifying games.
+The order came after the Brazilian football association urged the organisation to punis English clubs after they refused to release players for the World Cup qualifying games.

 But Tuchel says there may still be a chance for the centre-back to play.